-History and Origin of LPG Gas - Propane
+History of Propane - LPG Gas

 LPG cylinders are a common site, whether it be on a BBQ or the side of a house.

 But who discovered LPG (Propane) and how did it happen?

 The Father of LPG: Dr. Walter O. Snelling

 LPG was first identified as a significant component of petroleum in 1910.

 The story goes that a Ford Model T owner asked Dr. Walter O. Snelling, a chemist and explosives expert with the U.S. Bureau of Mines, why the gasoline he had purchased was half gone by the time he got home.

 The car owner thought the government should investigate because consumers were being defrauded, with the gasoline evaporating at a rapid rate.